ikale1234/CSE151NEWS/README.md

 ### Model 2 Results

 #### Fitting Graph Analysis:
-- The XGBoost classifier achieved optimal performance with training error around **0.04** and testing error around **0.09**, demonstrating that the model is well-fitted with minimal overfitting.
+-    The XGBoost model achieves a balance between bias and variance, as evidenced by its low training error (4%) and low test error (9%).
+The inclusion of L1 (Lasso) and L2 (Ridge) regularization in XGBoost helps prevent overfitting by penalizing overly complex models, which keeps the variance low while maintaining predictive performance.

 #### Model Performance:
 - **Training Accuracy:** 96%